DSC_2728

 Students have the option of taking the non-residential field course offered during the spring semester or the residential field course offered in the fall semester.

-Spring Field Course: non-residential field camp offered during the spring semester for Honours geography and environmental studies students.
-Please note that the field camp takes place Tuesdays and is a full-day class, running from 9:05 to 3:55 with a lunch break from 11:30 to 12:30.
-Because of both the time limitations that a summer semester presents and the nature of a field camp, it is mandatory that all students attend all classes.
+On-campus Field Course: non-residential field camp offered for Honours geography and environmental studies students.
+Please note, it is mandatory that all students attend all classes.
 Furthermore, all students are required to contribute to all components of the field work or else risk not passing the course.

-Fall Field Course: residential field camp is offered during the last week of August and is based in Lanark, Ontario, a rural village and county located about an hour west of Ottawa (residential offering based on ongoing public health regulations).
+Residential Fall Field Course: residential field camp is offered during the October reading week and is based in Madawaska, Ontario.
 Students will be organized into research teams to conduct field research and analyze issues that concern the residents of the region.
 Each group’s fieldwork will have some component of environmental studies, human geography, physical geography, and geomatics.

 Precludes additional credit for ENST 2900 (no longer offered) and ENST 3900.